bianca091A/bianca091A/README.md

 ### It's me, hi

-meu nome é Bianca e eu gosto da Taylor Swift beijos e bom dia boa tarde e boa noite
+My name is Bianca and i love Taylor Swift 💜

+ kiss and good morning and good afternoon and good nigth